 Any grade of "F" or "C" (except for the one allowed "C") must be repeated.
 Any course with a mark of "NC" must also be repeated.
-A student who receives a grade of "C" or below must repeat and pass that course with a "B -"or better.
-A course may be repeated a maximum of one time to replace the deficient grade and, thus, meet graduation requirements.
-Both the original and the repeated course grade will appear on the transcript and be calculated in the overall grade point average.
+A student who receives a grade of "C" or below must repeat and pass that course.
+A course may be repeated only one time to replace the deficient grade and, thus, meet graduation requirements.
+Both the original and the repeated course grade will appear on the transcript; only the repeated course grade is used in calculating the overall GPA.
 Students may not repeat courses that count towards degree requirements in an attempt to improve the cumulative GPA or course grade.